 Cross Entropy (CEi) = — (Yi1*log(Yi1') + Yi2*log(Yi2') + …… + YiM*log(YiM’))

-This is a special case of categorical cross-entropy, where there is only one output that can have two values, either 0 or 1.
+This is a particular case of categorical cross-entropy, where there is only one output that can have two values, either 0 or 1.
 For example, if we want to predict whether a cat is present in any image or not.

 Here, the cross-entropy function varies with the true value of Y,